 Step 1: Before You Fry

 The work you do prior to frying will be decisive.
 For frying catfish fillets, your biggest concerns will be the size of the fillet, and careful preparation of the breading.

 Frying the whole fillet is a bad idea.
-Everyone knows that a larger fillet takes more time to cook, and time is always a liability in frying.
+Everyone knows that a larger fillet takes more time to cook, and time is always a liability when frying.
 Your fillet should be cut into small chunks or strips, and washed thoroughly before applying the breading.
 Whichever you decide, make sure the fillet is cut into thinner pieces.

 The breading should be a mixture of cornmeal and a leavening agent, which could be all-purpose flour, baking soda or yeast.
 The leavened mix will make the breading crispier once it comes out of the fryer.
 For the best crust, you should apply two coats of breading.

 Step 2: The Fryer

 Peanut oil is preferred, Crisco and lard are good alternatives for the peanut-allergic.
 Sources are split on whether to use a deep fryer or a dutch oven, but that's a matter of taste and what's on hand.
 You just want to make sure that you're deep frying, and that you're not using canola oil.

 The ideal temperature for the oil is 350 degrees--not lower than that, and not too far over it.
 This is important, because the temperature of the oil influences how much gets absorbed.
 Soggy, oily catfish is usually a result of cooking at too low a temperature.

 Step 3: Resting and Serving